leoo-c1/FPGA-VGA-Driver/README.md

 The repository currently includes the following render scenes:

-## Modular Scenes

-The repository currently includes the following render scenes:

 * **`bouncing_ball_2d.v`**: A collision physics demonstration featuring a square object with 2D velocity vectors.
 * **`bouncing_ball_1d.v`**: A simplified collision physics test with horizontal-only movement logic.
 * **`sliding_square.v`**: A basic animation test featuring a square that wraps around the screen edges.